mindspore-ai/docs/tutorials/source_en/advanced/dataset/python_objects.md

   [Tensor(shape=[], dtype=Int64, value= 4), Tensor(shape=[], dtype=Int64, value= 5)]
   ```

-- In non data sink mode, there is no limit, just pay attention to whether the types stored in the dictionary can be recognized and processed by the model.
+- In non data sink mode, there is no limit.
+Pay attention to whether the types stored in the dictionary can be recognized and processed by the model.